Westminster? I barely knew 'er!

 Hello!

 Hi!
 Keeping the intro short this week, as I have mucho words to publish below, and I imagine you don’t have all day.
 I’ve also been collecting links of interesting things to read over the past week or so but I think I’m going to wait til the next edition, so I can do a big sexy round-up.
+That is all.

 A column

 There's a move trapeze beginners often struggle with at the start, because they fundamentally misunderstand what it entails.
-You learn the front balance pretty early on, and it feels daunting at first but, once you get it, you realise that it's pretty straightforward.
+You learn the front balance pretty early on, and it feels daunting at first but, once you get it, you realise that it's quite straightforward.
 It does look impressive: here you are, hip bones resting on the bar, looking like you're flying through the air.

 Like many others, it took me a surprisingly long time to get it, because I assumed that the trick was to find the exact right spot in which to place yourself, so your body would, as the move's name suggests, balance itself.
 I'd try and try but could never quite stay in place, and it infuriated me.
 I complained to my instructor one day, and asked them to walk me through it, like I was a child.